Tandem Philanthropies

 Since Tandem Philanthropies does not accept unsolicited applications, traditional success factors do not apply.
 However, based on their documented grantmaking patterns and priorities, the foundation values:

 Systems-Level Change: The foundation describes its focus as supporting "discovery, innovation, and leadership" rather than direct service delivery.
-Recent grants support organizations working on education systems change (Educators for Excellence), climate innovation (Activate Global), and institutional transformation (Arizona State University).
+Recent grants support organisations working on education systems change (Educators for Excellence), climate innovation (Activate Global), and institutional transformation (Arizona State University).

 Climate Solutions Focus: Grants to United States Energy Foundation and CERES indicate interest in clean energy policy, sustainable business practices, and climate solutions rather than general environmental conservation.